obhq/jailbreak-11/README.md

 ## System requirements

-- Computer with one ethernet port available
+- Computer with one Ethernet port available
 - Ethernet cable
 - Linux
-  - A VM running Linux may not work.
+  - A VM running Linux may not work

 ## Setup

-You need to connect the PS4 and the computer with an ethernet cable **without** any ethernet switch in the middle.
+You need to connect the PS4 and the computer with an Ethernet cable **without** any Ethernet switch in the middle.

 ## Running

-Run the following command on the computer that connect with the PS4 to find the index of the ethernet port connected with the PS4:
+Run the following command on the computer that connected with the PS4 to find the index of connected port:

 ```sh
 ip link